adetaylor/browser-learning/docs/exercise1c.md

 Create a new HTML file in there.
 Use the (few!) types of tag supported by the browser.

+> [!TIP]
+> To create a new file, it might be easiest to duplicate the existing
+> `exercise1c.html` file, rename it to something else, and then edit
+> its contents.

 You should make sure you know how to add these tags:
 * `a href`
 * `b`